Disease Information

 How can you find a rare disease expert?

-If a diagnosis remains unknown despite extensive efforts by your PCP and specialists, it can be challenging to know what kind of expert you may need or where to find one.
-A rare disease expert is a care provider that has knowledge or training on specific disease(s), but there may only be a few experts in your state, region, or country.
-Rare disease experts may work at large research or teaching hospitals.
-In complex cases, coordinating with a network of experts can help your care provider find the right diagnosis.
+If a diagnosis, care management, or treatment plan remains unclear despite extensive efforts by your PCP and specialists, it may be time to find a rare disease expert for your disease, if available.
+A rare disease expert is a medical provider that has knowledge or training on specific rare disease(s), but there may only be a few experts in your state, region, or country.
+Rare disease experts may work at large research or teaching hospitals, sometimes called centers of excellence.
+Centers of Excellence commit to sharing knowledge and best practices that can lead to improved care and treatment for individuals living with a rare disease.

 Rare Disease Experts